 INOKS, as a delegated asset manager of several funds managed according to its Impact and ESG strategy, complies with the Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector as amended by the Taxonomy Regulation (EU) 2020/852 of 18 June 2020.
 All Funds managed by INOKS Capital qualify as Article 9 SFDR.

 3 Impact Strategy

-INOKS' Impact Strategy is to invest across (predominantly) emerging economies into companies in the commodity value chain that generate a positive impact, in order to contribute to sustainable commodity markets worldwide.
+INOKS' Impact Strategy is to channel capital to companies, operating across emerging economies, that generate a positive impact, to contribute to more sustainable agriculture & food value chains worldwide.